-You can access and print out a route around the refurbished blue plaques which mark significant historical sites in Abergavenny, click here:
+Blue Plaques You can access and print out a route around the refurbished blue plaques which mark significant historical sites in Abergavenny, click here: Blue Plaques Trail

-Guided walks can be tailored on requests for organisations such as other historical societies, visiting groups from overseas or Women's Institutes.
-Topics covered in previous years include: an hour-long walk from the present day Farmers' Market in the Victorian Market Hall exploring the sites of markets around the town centre; Western Abergavenny's railway heritage, Pen-y-Fal hosptial and the Gavenny mills.
-Last summer we led walks along the old railway line Abergavenny to Llanfoist and back along the old parish road.
+Guided walks can be tailored on request for other organisations or groups.
+Topics covered in previous years include: an hour-long walk from the present day Farmers' Market in the Victorian Market Hall exploring the sites of markets around the town centre; Western Abergavenny's railway heritage, Pen-y-Fal hospital and the Gavenny mills.
+One summer we led walks along the old railway line Abergavenny to Llanfoist and back along the old parish road.

-Ceramic & stone plaques Leaflets in both Welsh and English about the new ceramic and stone plaques Strydoedd a Straeon/Tails and Trails are now available from Abergavenny Tourist Information Centre in the Tithe Barn, the Museum and other outlets.
-See plaques
+Ceramic & stone plaques: Leaflets in both Welsh and English about the new ceramic and stone plaques, Strydoedd a Straeon/Tails and Trails are now available from Abergavenny Tourist Information Centre in the Market Hall, the Museum and other outlets.
+See Plaques

-QR History points look out for the long green topped History Points in shop and pub windows as well as by the War memorial, Castle Street Car Park and the Museum Car Park.
-If you have a smart phone with the app to read QR (quick read) points.
-These lead you on a trail around Abergavenny called The Law: makers and breakers with links to the website.
+QR History points: look out for the long green topped History Points in shop and pub windows as well as by the War memorial, Castle Street Car Park and the Museum Car Park.
+If you have a smart phone with the app to read QR (quick read) points you can obtain more information.
+Some of the History Points will lead you on a trail around Abergavenny called The Law: makers and breakers, with links to the website.

 Leaflets on walks are available: see Books & Leaflets